For years, I always wondered where I truly belong in the larger scheme of life.

 It has been a pattern that I have found when presented with opportunities to make inroads in a community.
 Prior to coming out, finding community meant hanging out with a clique of your peers.
 Whether they become friends for life may determine whether they follow you on Facebook or not.

 In my case, coming out as a gay man was my litmus test.
 Being a larger male, I have already bucked the trend of what was expected from other gay men.
 I searched further to find like-minded gay men who looked just like me.
 That was when I found both the Girth & Mirth and Bear communities.
-Since 1994, I called the Bear community the place I call home amongst my people.
+From 1994 to the present, I called the Bear community the place I call home amongst my people.

 However, my search for a real community of like-minded people took a few twists and turns of late.
 In finding a home for writing ventures, my knowledge of automobiles and the love of driving began a series of connections with fellow automotive writers, people inside the industry and enthusiasts across state lines and international borders.
 It brought back some of the excitement of finding a new community that I once had a decade-a-half ago.